-If you’re into it too, here’s a tip sheet I’ve created for trekking to Waimanu Valley: everything you need to know to prepare, complete, and enjoy this Hawaiian hike.
+If you’re into it too, here’s a tip sheet I’ve created for the Waimanu Valley hike: everything you need to know to prepare, complete, and enjoy this Hawaiian hike.

 Before You Go